pqrkchqps/diehard-dot-fund-school/beginner/loomio_etiquette.md

 Every mode of communication comes with it's own customs about how it is used.
 Being aware of these customs makes it easier to effectively use Loomio.

+## This is a safe space 😎
+> A [study of more than 180 teams within Google](https://rework.withgoogle.com/blog/five-keys-to-a-successful-google-team/) tells us that the number one factor in team performance is __psychological safety__.

+The group is enriched when everyone is able to say what is on their mind - however speaking your mind can make you feel vulnerable.
+Be forgiving - Help people to understand your point of view.
+If you disagree with someone, enquire why they think or feel the way they do, rather than telling them they're in the wrong.

+It's ok to be in the wrong.
+Loomio is about people developing their understanding and chaning their position if it makes sense to do so.

+Respectful disagreement is essential to finding the best solution for the group, but it can also be challenging work.
+If a situation starts to get stressful consider ways you can reach out to the individuals involved and offer support.

+Be careful with humour and avoid scarcasm.
+These don't translate through text well and it's easy for people to mistake a funny comment as something mean.

+Be expressive!
+Say what it is that is on your mind.
+Use an emoji or two to add colour, fun, and extra meaning to your comments.
+When you thank people, say what you appreciate.

 ## Getting attention ☝️
 Communicating effectively within a group depends upon each individual knowing how to best use the attention of others.